grvdshwl/Notes/Clean Code/Clean Code.md

    ### Tips

-   1. If a function has two parameters and the order of function is understanable ,then its ok to use two parameters for function invocation.
+   1. If a function has two parameters and the order of function is understandable ,then its ok to use two parameters for function invocation.
       Sometime object oriented approach might be the possible solution.